dechuck/d-orm/README.md

 # D-orm

-D-orm is a little PHP ORM who is working with MySQL.
+D-orm is a little PHP ORM who is working with the PDO object.
 It's an abstract class you extend on your other class.
 Your class need to reflect the table it represent.

 ### Notice